Vaccinating koalas against chlamydia – DW – 05/11/2023

 Again: That's in humans.
 But we are not the only ones susceptible to chlamydia.

-Koalas, arguably Australia's most famous animal (Ed.: next to kangaroos and venomous snakes and spiders), can contract the disease when they are exposed to the feces of sheep or cattle that have chlamydia.
+Koalas, arguably among Australia's most famous animals, can contract the disease when they are exposed to the feces of sheep or cattle that have chlamydia.

 Then the sexually transmitted disease is passed on from mother to child, or during mating.
 Once the marsupials have chlamydia, they usually fare far worse than humans.